manikazad/manikazad.github.io/construct_detect.md

 # Construction Detection using Satellite Images
-### Objective: Identify the areas with construction sites
+### Objective:
-### Simplified Objective: Localize and Identify the areas with possible under construction sites using satellite images.
+Localize and Identify the areas with possible under construction sites using satellite images.

 ### Available Data :
 1. Satellite images for few areas (AOI).